 Lice attach their eggs to the hair shaft and you can see these “nits” if you look closely at the base of your dog’s hair shaft.
 They also cause a lot of scratching and are highly contagious to other dogs, but not to humans.

-Your best bet is to collect one or more of the bugs (try using cellophane tape), put it in a closed container and take it to your vet.
-They can look at it with a microscope and probably identify it with some expert help.
+Your best bet is to collect one or more of the bugs (try using cellophane tape), put it in a closed container and take them to your vet.

 More Reader Questions Answered